rellyson/ifood-challenge/README.md

 ### Sending an alert notification

-To send an alert notification to a Slack channel through this project, send a **POST** request to `http://localhost:3000/v1/events/notify_alert` endpoint, following the payload specified below.
+To send an alert notification to a Slack channel through this system, send a **POST** request to `http://localhost:3000/v1/events/notify_alert` endpoint, following the payload specified below.

 ``` JSON
 {